Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Analysis

 \subsection{Reducing the Equations of Motion}

 In order to investigate the system’s dynamic equations analytically, we now reduce the equations to a more compact form.
-First, as shown in Figures \ref{fig:tumb},\ref{fig:Heli}, three of the coordinates $\theta,\psi,\delta$ are constant in steady state synchronous motion, but $\phi$ is not.
-Since $\phi$ maintains constant phase shift from the magnetic field orientation $\Omega t$, following \cite{morozov2014chiral}, we define a new coordinate of phase shift $\beta=\phi -\Omega t$ which in steady state is also constant, as shown in Figures \ref{fig:tumb} and \ref{fig:Heli}.
+First, as shown in Figures \ref{fig:tumb},\ref{fig:Heli}, three of the coordinates $\theta,\psi,\delta$ are constant in steady state synchronous motion, but $\phi(t)$ is not.
+Since $\phi(t)$ maintains constant phase shift from the magnetic field orientation $\Omega t$, following \cite{morozov2014chiral}, we define a new coordinate of phase shift $\beta=\phi -\Omega t$ which in steady state is also constant.
 Using the new coordinates vector: $\Tilde{\Bo{q}}=(x,y,z,\beta,\theta,\psi,\delta)^T$, the system's equations of motion \eqref{eq:Aqb} are obtained as:\\

 Importantly, this new system is now time-invariant, and in the synchronous steady state, four coordinates converge to constant values, implying that it is an equilibrium state for those coordinates: $\dot{\theta}=\dot{\beta}=\dot{\psi}=\dot{\delta}=0$.
 In Figures \ref{fig:tumb},\ref{fig:Heli}, the numerical simulations results for the coordinate $\phi$ and the coordinate $\beta=\phi -\Omega t$ are presented.
 One can see that $\beta(t)$ in both cases converges to constant values in steady state, after a transient response. \\ In order to further reduce the system's dynamic equations, we decompose the coordinates $\Tilde{\Bo{q}}$ into displacement part $\Bo{q}_d$ and angular part$,\Bo{q}_a$ as: